shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 - persistent connections between client and server using websockets for dual communication
 - here, describe other solutions like long polling, server sent events, etc and pros and cons of each
-- e.g. if there is an accident on the route, the server can immediately send a notification or update the route of the client
+- this way, if for instance there is an accident on the route, the server can immediately send a notification or update the route of the client in realtime

 ## Yelp